-She maintains a strong relationship to the Indiana Native American community.
-Currently, she serves as the Vice President of the Indiana Native American Cultural and Educational Association and serves on several committees including the Eiteljorg Museum's Red/Black Exhibit Task Force, the United Way of Central Indiana Minority Volunteer Breakfast Committee and Indiana Multiethnic Committee.
-She also held leadership positions with the American Indian Center of Indiana Board of Directors and American Indian Theatre Company of Indiana and continues to serve as an advisor.
+She maintains a strong relationship with the Indiana Native American community.
+Currently, she serves as the Vice President of the Indiana Native American Cultural and Educational Association and serves on several committees including the Eiteljorg Museum's Red/Black Exhibit Task Force, the United Way of Central Indiana Minority Volunteer Breakfast Committee and the Indiana Multiethnic Committee.
+She also has held leadership positions on the American Indian Center of Indiana Board of Directors and with the American Indian Theatre Company of Indiana and continues to serve as an advisor.

 Ahasteen-Bryant received her bachelor's degree from New Mexico State University and her master's degree from Indiana University.

 As Assistant to the Director, Deb Swihart's role is to support the activities and mission of the NAECC by working "behind the scenes".
 "I believe strongly in the importance of a welcoming, nurturing, and supportive environment for students, and I am devoted to making NAECC a home away from home for Native American students at Purdue," she says.
 "Individually, each of us brings special gifts to campus.
 Collectively, we can form a community that makes a positive difference for all of us at Purdue and beyond."